 We continued with our hike to a much smaller waterfall but the beauty of this one is that swimmers can dive into the pool.
 Here we spent a couple of minutes cheering on the brave ones among as who dared to dive into the chilly waters.

-After cheering our mouths dry, we continued our ascent with the guides urging us to hurry back to the starting point.
+After cheering our mouths dry, we continued our descent with the guides urging us to hurry back to the starting point.
 It was all fun and games trekking back until we started spotting animal dung on the hiking trail.
 Best believe we increased our pace -ain’t nobody trying to bump into a buffalo or an elephant in a forest, in the evening with threats of rain!
 No thanks, we love our lives.

 Ngare Ndare Canopy Walk